rschenk/dp_parser/README.markdown

 When dp_parser starts inferring (inventing) dates like this, it will add `{ :season => true }` into the hash returned by `#to_h`

 Likewise, the #season? method is defined on every node, and can be used to figure out whether the date has been inferred to be the beginning of a season.

+## How it Handles Semesters, Trimesters, and Quarters

+Much like seasons, I just arbitrarily picked a date that approximates the first day of a given semester, trimester, or quarter.

+However, there's all kinds of fun to be had with these dates.
+First of all, did you notice that some publications occur during the 4th trimester [example](http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pubmed&retmax=1&retmode=medline&rettype=medline&id=14456335)?
+How in the heck do you have four trimesters?

+Another fun one is [this little gem](http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=pubmed&retmax=1&retmode=medline&rettype=medline&id=13976125) which was published during the "2rd" semester.
+YES!!

 ## Installation